 Region: Languedoc-Roussillon, France | ABV: 12% | Tasting Notes: Grapefruit, brioche, mineral

 Well-made crémants are some of the sparkling wine world’s best-kept secrets.
 These bubblies are produced all over France via the same vinification techniques as Champagne (secondary fermentation and lees aging in bottle), but they generally cost a fraction of the price.

-The crémants from Limoux in southwestern France have special bragging rights: around 1531, the monks of Saint Hilaire Abbey in Limoux developed the methods for producing sparkling wine—prior to those methods ever being known in Champagne.
+The crémants from Limoux in southwestern France have special bragging rights: Around 1531, the monks of Saint Hilaire Abbey in Limoux developed the methods for producing sparkling wine—prior to those methods ever being known in Champagne.
 This classically-styled crémant from Faire La Fête boasts a party of fresh flavors ranging from grapefruit and lime to clean mineral and fresh-baked brioche.
-The cepage of 70% Chardonnay, 20% Chenin Blanc, and 10 percent Pinot Noir is typical of the region.
+The cépage of 70% chardonnay, 20% chenin blanc, and 10% pinot noir is typical of the region.

 Related: The Best Cheap Wines

 Region: Penedès, Spain | ABV: 11.5% | Tasting Notes: Apple skin, roasted almonds, yeast